Concertmaster: Orchestra

 The concertmaster, along with the conductor and section principals, will normally participate in the auditions of important musicians (e.g., principal players) in the orchestra.

 Other large ensembles

-In a standard concert band, the concertmaster is the principal clarinet and leads the ensemble's tuning.
-The first-chair clarinet concertmaster will, in common practice, play all solos for their instrument.
-Often the lead flautist will receive similar responsibilities to the clarinet concertmaster, depending on several factors such as age, skill and time spent in the ensemble.
+In a standard concert band, the concertmaster is the principal clarinet or oboe and leads the ensemble's tuning.
+The first-chair concertmaster will, in common practice, play all solos for their instrument.
+Often the lead flautist will receive similar responsibilities to the concertmaster, depending on several factors such as age, skill and time spent in the ensemble.
 The concertmaster will, in both orchestral and wind band settings, also coordinate with other principals and section leaders, in most cases being their senior in terms of group pecking order.

 In brass bands, the role of concertmaster is often filled by the principal solo cornet or trumpet.